Wonderful Anchorage Stories From the Anchorage You Remember

 Anchorage Stories

-Cindy Pendleton tells us about how Bob came to Alaska, his passion for filmmaking and how he helped bring two now classic Alaska films to the screen.
+Cindy Pendleton tells how Bob came to Alaska, his passion for filmmaking and how he helped bring two now classic Alaska films to the screen.

 "The lions' caregiver had a station wagon that had bars on the windows, and he would take Princess for rides.
 She was also in a 4th of July parade in the car driven by Art.